 Under our articles of association, our Board of Directors shall consist of at least five and no more than 11 members.
 Our Board of Directors is currently comprised of nine members, all of whom were appointed as directors at the Company's previous annual shareholder meeting.
-Each of our directors generally holds office until the first annual general meeting of shareholders following his or her appointment (unless the tenure of such director expires earlier or a director is removed from office pursuant to the Israeli Companies Law).
+Each of our directors generally holds office until the first annual general meeting of shareholders following his or her appointment (unless the tenure of such director expires earlier, or a director is removed from office pursuant to the Israeli Companies Law).

-At the Meeting, 11 directors shall be standing for election, as follows: (i) each of our currently serving nine directors, Amir Elstein, Russell Ellwanger, Kalman Kaufman, Alex Kornhauser, Dana Gross, Ilan Flato, Rami Guzman, Yoav Chelouche and Iris Avner; and (ii) two new director nominees, Ms. Michal Vakrat Wolkin and Mr. Avi Hasson, shall be standing for election at the Meeting for the first time in each case to hold office until our next annual general meeting of shareholders and until their respective successors are duly elected, subject to our articles of association and applicable law.
+At the Meeting, each of our current nine directors, Amir Elstein, Russell Ellwanger, Kalman Kaufman, Dana Gross, Ilan Flato, Yoav Chelouche, Iris Avner, Michal Vakrat Wolkin and Avi Hasson, shall be standing for re-election at the Meeting to hold office until our next annual general meeting of shareholders and until their respective successors are duly elected, subject to our articles of association and applicable law.

 Under the Nasdaq Listing Rules, a majority of the Board of Directors must be comprised of independent directors (as defined in the Nasdaq Listing Rules).
-After receiving all the relevant information from each of the 11 director nominees, the Board has made a determination of independence under the Nasdaq Listing Rules with respect to all of the director nominees, other than Mr. Ellwanger, our Chief Executive Officer, and Mr. Amir Elstein, the Chairman of our Board of Directors.
+After receiving all the relevant information from each of the nine director nominees, the Board has made a determination of independence under the Nasdaq Listing Rules with respect to all of the director nominees, other than Mr. Ellwanger, our Chief Executive Officer.

 The size, structure, and composition of the Board is subject to continual evaluation.
 The recommendations and decisions with respect to appointment of board members are formulated after comprehensive review in order to ensure that the Board has the appropriate skills, knowledge and experience to operate effectively and deliver the Company's strategy.
-To this end, the Board has discussed and evaluated the skills currently present within the boardroom to identify skills that the Board may benefit from further as well as determine any gaps in skills or competencies that could be addressed in future director appointments.
+To this end, the Corporate Governance and Nominating Committee (the "CGN Committee") has discussed and evaluated the skills present within the boardroom to identify skills that the Board may benefit from further as well as to determine any gaps in skills or competencies.

-The Nomination Committee is responsible for ensuring that director appointment processes are formal, rigorous and transparent.
-Following its annual review, and taking into account each director nominee's external commitments and their impact on the nominee's commitment to Tower, the Nomination Committee and the Board of Directors have recommended the following each of the 11 nominees for election at the Meeting to serve as directors of the Company until the next annual meeting of shareholders and until their respective successors are duly elected.
+The CGN Committee is responsible for ensuring that director appointment processes are formal, meaningful and transparent.
+Following its annual review and taking into account each director nominee's external commitments and their impact on the nominee's commitment to the Company, the CGN Committee and the Board of Directors have recommended that each of the nine currently serving directors be nominated for re-election at the Meeting to serve as directors of the Company until the next annual meeting of shareholders and until their respective successors are duly elected.

 The following biographical information is provided with respect to each director nominee based upon our records and information provided to us by each nominee.